jalbertyn/fincat/README.md

 The program is run from the command line.
 It should take two command-line arguments: the name of an input file and the name of an output file.
 For example

 ```
-./bmi study.dat cats.txt
+./bmi raw.dat analyzed.txt
 ```

-This opens the file `study.dat` categorises each person and puts the result in the file `cats.txt`.
-For example, if the two line example above is the content of `study.dat`, then `cats.txt` should contain
+This opens the file `raw.dat` categorises each company and puts the result in the file `analysed.txt`.
+For example, if the two line example above is the content of `raw.dat`, then `analyzed.txt` should contain

 ```
-A7B3 B
+company1 0.4 Healthy 0.08 Average 0.4 Healthy
-CC2E B
+company1 0.1 Average 0.05 Unhealthy 2.5 Unhealthy
 ```